firestarter/docs/mechanics.md

 ## Coal blocks from charcoal
 Coal blocks can be crafted with not only coal, but also charcoal.
 Simply fill the crafting grid with charcoal to craft a coal block.

-## Automated jukebox reloading
-Firing a dispenser with a disc into a jukebox will start playing the disc in the jukebox.
-Firing the dispenser again will eject the current disc in the jukebox.
-This mechanic can be automated with a clever setup.

 ## Picking up placed spawners
 Placed spawners can be picked up with their mob type in place by simply mining the spawner block with a Silk Touch enchanted pickaxe.
 Placing the dropped spawner will place it with its correct mob type, just like it was before it was mined.